What is SDLC?

 The main focus of this SDLC phase is to ensure that needs continue to be met and that the system continues to perform as per the specification mentioned in the first phase.

-Here, are some most important phases of SDLC life cycle:
+Here, are some of the most important models of Software Development Life Cycle (SDLC):

 The waterfall is a widely accepted SDLC model.
-In this approach, the whole process of the software development is divided into various phases.
+In this approach, the whole process of the software development is divided into various phases of SDLC.
 In this SDLC model, the outcome of one phase acts as the input for the next phase.

 This SDLC model is documentation-intensive, with earlier phases documenting what need be performed in the subsequent phases.